openharmony-research/openharmony-research.github.io/tutorial.md

 - **Prior knowledge of operating systems and basic programming concepts would be beneficial.**
 - **If you want to do some experiments together with the speaker, please bring a laptop, and install some necessary apps in your labtop:**
-  1. **VNC client**: we need to connect up to 2 VNC servers, [realVNC](https://www.realvnc.com/en/) is recommended
-  2. **7z**: we use 7z to decompress pre-compiled images.
-Download in [official website](https://www.7-zip.org/download.html) is enough
-  3. **DevEco Studio IDE**: If you want to experience the entire process of compiling an OpenHarmony application, please refer to the slides for Exercise 1 and install DevEco Studio before the tutorial
+  1. **DevEco Studio IDE**: If you want to experience the entire process of compiling an OpenHarmony application, please refer to the slides for Exercise 1 and install DevEco Studio before the tutorial
+  2. **For Cangjie**: Please visit https://cangjie-lang.cn/en/download and download the STS version of Cangjie.
+Please refer to the "Getting Started" section in README.md in the code repository for this exercise.
-- **Devices: we will provide simulator for OpenHarmony, and cloud servers that you can connect for most experiments.
-We will also bring some dev-boards that allow you to try the OS on real devices.**
+- **Devices: we will bring some dev-boards that allow you to try the OS on real devices.**

 ### Contents and Timeline